 |#1||Ranked 1st in Australia and 7th in the world for International Outlook (Times Higher Education World University Rankings, 2016/17)|

 |#1||Ranked 1st in Australia with 16 of 34 subjects in the top 25 globally (QS World University Rankings by Subject, 2018/19)|

 Ranked 1st in Australia and 36th in the world for Business & Economics (Times Higher Education World University Rankings by Subject, 2017 & 2018)

 |#1||Equal 1st in Australia for "Business & Management," rated well above world standard (Australian Government Excellence in Research Australia Report, 2015-16)|

-Awarded the maximum 5-star rating for student demand, staff qualifications and staff-student ratio (Good Universities Guide, 2017)
+Awarded the maximum 5-star rating for student demand, staff qualifications and staff-student ratio and student retention (Good Universities Guide, 2019)